Financing Your Education Loading...

 What do I need to know before I apply?

 The government student loan program is intended to supplement the basic cost of living expenses, tuition, fees, books, and supplies.
-Debts (such as vehicle payments, loan payments, credit card bills, etc.) are not taken into consideration when determining the amount of loan money a student may receive.
+Debts (such as vehicle payments, loan payments, and credit card bills) are not taken into consideration when determining the amount of loan money a student may receive.

 Student loans are available to full-time and part-time students, who are enrolled in post-secondary programs.
 The Academic Upgrading program is not eligible for student loans.
 By completing one loan application, Alberta residents will be considered for both Provincial and Federal loan monies, as well as government grants and bursaries.
 In most provinces, you can apply for a student loan before registering in your program of study.
 However, you must be registered in your program before your student loan funds are released.